 PHYSICAL EDUCATION

-| Students will complete two hours a week of core PE in Year 9 and one hour a week of core PE in Year 10 and 11. |
+| Students will complete two hours over two weeks of core PE in Years 10 and 11. |

 PSHE